 Prototypes for Mercedes-Benz’s next-generation S-Class have been spotted again.

-The car is expected to debut at the 2019 Frankfurt auto show and should be in showrooms in 2020 as a 2021 model.
+The car is expected to debut at the 2019 Frankfurt International Motor Show in September and should be in showrooms in 2020 as a 2021 model.

-From earlier test mules, we know the general size and proportions will match up with the current model but there will be a slightly wider track and it also looks like the hood will be lower and longer.
+From earlier test mules, we know the size and proportions will match up with the current model but there will be a slightly wider track, and it also looks like the hood will be lower and longer.
 This should give the car an impressive stance.